shreshth-xd/CUET-CS-COURSEWARE/CUET UG/Project/ABOUT-ME.md

 </h2>

 <p>
-We have used a JSON file in this project to store our data.
+We have used a JSON file in this project to store our data and regex expressions for password validation.
 </p>